Brynn Benishake, MA

 My Areas of Specialty

-As a licensed school psychologist, I have extensive experience in assessment measuring cognitive, academic, neuropsychological, personality, and social/emotional/behavioral functioning, consulting, and treatment planning.
+As a licensed school psychologist, I have extensive experience in educational advocacy and strongly believe in the importance of understanding your child’s academic and learning rights.
+When conducting comprehensive evaluations, I utilize assessments that measure cognitive, academic, neuropsychological, personality, and social/emotional/behavioral functioning.
 Through conducting neuropsychological evaluations, my goal is to provide informational, educational, and valuable testing reports to aide in continued academic and treatment planning.